jabirali/dotfiles/README.md

 This repo contains my config files for Linux and Mac.
 Most apps I use support the XDG specification, so e.g. `stow` is overkill for me.
-Instead, I just clone this repo to `~/.config`, and have install scripts in `bin` that link the remaining few files to the right place.
+Instead, I just clone this repo to `~/.config`, and have install scripts in `bin` that link the remaining few files in place.

 ## Homebrew
 After cloning to `~/.config`, install [Homebrew][2] for Linux or macOS: